 Ocular infections: Ophthalmic: A concentration of 0.1% to 0.25% (10,000 to 25,000 units/mL) is administered as 1 to 3 drops every hour, then increasing the interval as response indicates.
 A subconjunctival injection of up to 100,000 units/day may be used for P. aeruginosa corneal and conjunctival infections.
 Note: Avoid total systemic and ophthalmic doses of >25,000 units/kg/day.

-Systemic infections: Note: Most of the available limited data evaluating polymyxin B for multidrug resistant pathogens cite manufacturer’s labeling dosing of 15,000 to 25,000 units/kg/day IV divided every 12 hours (Furtado 2007; Ouderkirk 2003).
-More recent publications have cited alternate dosing regimens based on pharmacokinetics/pharmacodynamics data (eg, Monte Carlo simulations) (Sandri 2013a), which support using a loading dose to rapidly achieve target serum concentrations and higher dosing regimens particularly for severe infections (pathogens with an MIC ≤2 mcg/mL); however, actual clinical data employing these higher dosing regimens remain limited.
+Systemic infections: Note: Most of the available limited data evaluating polymyxin B for multidrug resistant pathogens cite manufacturer's labeling dosing of 15,000 to 25,000 units/kg/day IV divided every 12 hours (Furtado 2007; Ouderkirk 2003).
+More recent publications have cited alternate dosing regimens based on pharmacokinetic/pharmacodynamic data (eg, Monte Carlo simulations) (Sandri 2013a), which support using a loading dose to rapidly achieve target serum concentrations and higher dosing regimens, particularly for severe infections (pathogens with an MIC ≤2 mcg/mL); however, actual clinical data employing these higher dosing regimens remain limited.
 Despite the paucity of data, loading doses are recommended in all patients, especially critically ill patients with sepsis or septic shock (ESCMID/EUCAST [Tsuji 2019]).
 Monitor closely for nephrotoxicity.
-Dosing based on actual body weight has been suggested for patients within a normal weight range for their height (Kassamali 2015; Pai 2013; Sandri 2013a).
+Dosing based on actual body weight has been suggested for patients within a normal weight range for their height (ESCMID/EUCAST [Tsuji 2019]; Kassamali 2015; Pai 2013; Sandri 2013a).

-Alternate dosing: Infections (eg, intraabdominal infections, pneumonia [hospital-acquired or ventilator-associated], sepsis), due to susceptible multidrug-resistant gram-negative bacilli (eg, Pseudomonas aeruginosa, Acinetobacter spp) (off-label dose):
+Infections (eg, intraabdominal infections, meningitis, pneumonia [hospital-acquired or ventilator-associated], sepsis), due to susceptible (MIC ≤2 mcg/mL) multidrug-resistant gram-negative bacilli (eg, Pseudomonas aeruginosa, Acinetobacter spp) (off-label dose):

 Inhalation (off-label route): 500,000 units every 12 hours; an aerosolized beta-2 agonist should be given ~20 minutes prior to polymyxin B (Pereira 2007).
-Note: Colistimethate sodium is preferred in patients with hospital or ventilator-associated pneumonia (IDSA [Kalil 2016]).
-In the treatment of pneumonia, concomitant IV administration may also be necessary (Pereira 2007).
+Note: In the treatment of pneumonia, concomitant IV administration may also be necessary (Pereira 2007).

 Refer to adult dosing.

-Severe, life-threatening, multidrug resistant infection (excluding meningitis): Note: From experience in adult patients, safety data for single doses >30,000 units/kg/dose or total daily doses >2,000,000 units/day are extremely limited (Kassamali 2015).
+Severe, life-threatening, multidrug-resistant infection (excluding meningitis): Note: From experience in adult patients, safety data for single doses >30,000 units/kg/dose or total daily doses >2,000,000 units/day are extremely limited (Kassamali 2015).
 Data in pediatrics are extremely limited; optimal dose unknown (Thomas 2019).